 Quitting a job due to an injury: answers to common questions If you’re thinking of quitting your job because of an injury, this article should answer many of the questions you might have: Quitting a job because of an injury that isn’t work related If you’re sure the...

 Does WorkCover pay for medication?
-The short answer is “yes, if you have an accepted WorkCover claim”.
-There are of course plenty of exceptions to the answer, which are detailed below, but for the most part, if the medication you are claiming is for the work injury,...
+WorkCover will pay for medication if you have an accepted WorkCover claim.
+There are of course plenty of exceptions to the answer, which are detailed below, but for the most part, if the medication you are claiming is for the work...

-WorkCover claim settled: now what?
+WorkCover claim settled – what now?
 When most people refer to their WorkCover claim having settled, what they’re usually referring to is that they’ve settled a lump sum claim.
-This article will look at what happens once your claim has settled.
-Impairment benefit...
+This article will look at what happens once your claim has resolved.
+Impairment...

 What to do when you have problems with WorkCover Unfortunately, sometimes people that have WorkCover claims report experiencing problems.
 Below are a list of common problems that a person on WorkCover might experience, along with steps you can take to deal with the...